-- While comprehensive and integrated promotion of water-cycle-related measures is essential in order to maintain or recover a sound water cycle, it is even more important than ever before that the national government and local public agencies, businesses, members of the public, and others involved in such measures collaborate with each other to carry out proactive measures in accordance with their individual roles. - It is important that local public agencies, through appropriate division of responsibilities with the national government, carry out water-cycle-related measures flexibly and in stages, in accordance with each regional actual conditions and distinctive properties.
-In doing so, where there is a need for wide-area efforts across multiple local public agencies, it is important to promote efficient measures through enhanced collaboration among the national government and local public agencies and close collaboration with various agencies. - It also is important that businesses, in using water, take measures in areas such as water environmental preservation, autonomous management of water use, and securing efficient and stable water sources.
+- While comprehensive and integrated promotion of water-cycle-related measures is essential in order to maintain or recover a sound water cycle, in light of the fact that Act for Partial Amendment of the Basic Act on the Water Cycle clearly states that measures for proper groundwater preservation and use are to be included in measures related to the water cycle, it is even more important than ever before that the national government and local public agencies, businesses, members of the public, and others involved in such measures collaborate with each other to carry out proactive measures in accordance with their individual roles. - It is important that local public agencies, through appropriate division of responsibilities with the national government, carry out water-cycle-related measures flexibly and in stages, in accordance with their actual regional conditions and distinctive properties.
+In doing so, where there is a need for wide-area efforts across multiple local public agencies, it is important to promote efficient measures through enhanced collaboration among the national government and local public agencies and close collaboration with various agencies. - It also is important that businesses cooperate with water cycle-related measures implemented by the national government or local public agencies and, in using water, take measures in areas such as water environmental preservation, autonomous management of water use, and securing efficient and stable water sources.
 In addition, of particular importance in the future will be efforts to lessen environmental impacts through means such as adoption of small-scale hydroelectric power and energy conservation.

-- O It is vital to carry out efforts to deepen understanding of the water cycle among members of the public through participation in water-cycle-related events, conferences, and other activities and enable them to carry out their own efforts in areas such as preservation and rehabilitation of the water environment and maintenance or recovery of a sound water cycle. - O In planning and implementing water-cycle-related measures, to ensure that such measures are promoted properly, it is important to strive to reflect appropriately in them the views of the public and other related parties. - O In consideration of the importance of Water Day and Water Week, it must be noted that while awareness of these events is not particularly high, members of the public are highly interested in safe and delicious water.
-As such, through collaboration among related parties such as the national government and local public agencies, businesses, and private-sector organizations, enhancement of events related to Water Day and Water Week and encouragement of participation should be conducted through means such as stronger collaboration among related parties and proactive provision of information, so that the public broadly has a stronger understanding of and interest in the importance of maintenance or recovery of a sound water cycle.
+- It is vital that members of the public cooperate with water cycle-related measures implemented by the national government or local public agencies and strive to deepen their understanding of the water cycle public through participation in water-cycle-related events, conferences, and other activities.
+It is also important that members of the public take actions to maintain or restore a sound water cycle, such as by preserving and restoring water environments. - In planning and implementing water-cycle-related measures, to ensure that such measures are promoted properly, it is important to strive to reflect appropriately in them the views of the public and other related parties. - In consideration of the importance of Water Day and Water Week, it must be noted that while awareness of these events is not particularly high, members of the public are highly interested in safe and delicious water.
+In light of this, through collaboration among related parties such as the national government and local public agencies, businesses, and private-sector organizations, enhancement of events related to Water Day and Water Week and encouragement of participation should be conducted through means such as stronger collaboration among related parties and proactive provision of information, so that the public at large has a stronger understanding of and interest in the importance of maintenance or recovery of a sound water cycle.

-3. Publication of measures implemented in connection with the water cycle
+3. Publication of measures implemented by the national government in connection with the water cycle

-Reports on measures related to the water cycle will be submitted to the Diet annually and published through appropriate methods.
+• Reports on measures implemented by the national government in connection with the water cycle will be submitted to the Diet annually and published through appropriate methods.